 In these cases, you can avoid completely reconfiguring your tech and space to account for panels or barriers.
 In addition, plastics offer optical clarity, even while providing a strong barrier.
 This makes it easy for operators and employees to clearly see and maintain IT equipment.
 So they can see if something is out of place or damaged quickly.
 And this may even improve efficiency for those needing to inspect equipment periodically.

 Then there’s the high level of protection that plastics can offer when it comes to data center aisle containment.
-Not only are many high performance plastics impact resistant, which can limit or prevent physical damage or manipulation, but they can also provide flame resistance and thermal insulation to protect equipment from heat or smoke damage.
+Not only are many high-performance plastics impact-resistant, which can limit or prevent physical damage or manipulation, but they can also provide flame resistance and thermal insulation to protect equipment from heat or smoke damage.
 Overall, these features lead to reduced downtime for equipment, which means better efficiency and performance for all who use these important systems.

 Types of Plastic for Data Center Aisle Containment

-There are several types of high performing plastics that can be used in data center aisle containment, including multiwall polycarbonate, monolithic polycarbonate, LEXAN 9600 FR polycarbonate fire resistant, and clear PVC.
+There are several types of high-performing plastics that can be used in data center aisle containment, including multiwall polycarbonate, monolithic polycarbonate, LEXAN 9600 FR polycarbonate fire resistant, and clear PVC.
 Here’s an explanation of each one and some considerations to help you make the best choice for your data center needs.

 Multiwall polycarbonate offers the high impact strength that polycarbonate is known for.
-The double layer design of multiwall polycarbonate makes it an excellence choice for its insulative properties.
+The double layer design of multiwall polycarbonate makes it an excellent choice for its insulative properties.
 It also offers visual obscurity to enhance privacy while still allowing for high light transmission.
 Other beneficial features include dimensional stability at high temperatures, low weight, and flame resistance.
 Multiwall Polycarbonate, such as LEXAN Thermoclear or Palram SUNLITE, also meet ASTME84 Class “A” for smoke in 8mm and 6mm.

 LEXAN™ 9600 FR polycarbonate fire resistant offers virtually unbreakable impact strength, fire resistance, high levels of optical clarity, low weight, and excellent formability.